 For both magnitude differences, the bottom panels of \fg\ref{fig:mag-comparison} indicate that while there is no magnitude effect, there is a morphological trend of differences decreasing with $n$.
 The median differences between model and isophotal magnitudes start at zero for the lowest values of $n$ and decreases continuously to reach $-0.15$ for $n > 4$.
 The median differences between model and adaptive aperture magnitudes follow a very similar decrease, but with an offset, since values decrease from $0.14$ to $-0.01$ for the lowest to highest bins of $n$.
 The black diamond symbols and solid line in both plots show the difference computed mathematically for a pure circular S\'ersic profile between its total magnitude and the adaptive aperture magnitude computed within 2.5 times the Kron radius, which only depends on $n$ (taken from \citealt{Graham-2005-sersic-considerations}).
 Because the fitted galaxies are not perfectly approximated by S\'ersic profiles, we would expect the difference between the model and adaptative aperture photometry to follow this theoretical behaviour, with some dispersion around it.
 However, we observe that this prediction matches instead the median difference between isophotal and model magnitudes.
 The behaviour of decreasing median differences for higher $n$ remains for the difference between the model and adaptative aperture photometry, but with a 0.15 magnitude offset.

-\section{Colour--Stellar mass--S\'ersic index \,space}
+\section{Colour--stellar mass--S\'ersic index space}

 We show in \fg\ref{fig:colour-mass-diagram} the $(u-r)$ colour versus $M_ \ast$, colour-coded with the median $n$ as in \fgs\ref{fig:size-mass} and \ref{fig:sfr-mass}.
-This allows us to see that the colour--$n$ bimodality can also be extended as a 3-dimensional colour--$M_ \ast$--$n$ bimodality, with red galaxies having steeper profiles being more massive than their bluer counterparts.
-The top row shows the density contours at the 10\%, 50\%, and 90\% levels for the ETG and LTG subsamples defined in \sct\ref{sc:results-nser-colours-bimod}, whereas the bottom row uses a cut at $n_{\rm lim} = 2.5$ in order to divide the sample into two new classes.
-This leads to a more spread out distribution of the two new subsamples, with significant overlaps at all redshifts.
+This allowed us to see that the colour--$n$ bimodality can also be extended as a 3D colour--$M_ \ast$--$n$ bimodality, with red galaxies having steeper profiles since they are more massive than their bluer counterparts.
+The top row shows the density contours at the 10\%, 50\%, and 90\% levels for the ETG and LTG sub-samples defined in \sct\ref{sc:results-nser-colours-bimod}, whereas the bottom row uses a cut at $n_{\rm lim} = 2.5$ in order to divide the sample into two new classes.
+This leads to a more spread out distribution of the two new sub-samples, with significant overlaps at all redshifts.
 This illustrates that it is preferable to not use $n$ alone to separate galaxy populations but rather use joint conditions, such as colour or stellar mass.
-We checked that using a different criterion on $n$ only, such as using a different $n_{\rm lim}$ or two limits, i.e., having $n\leq n_1$ and $n\geq n_2$ with $n_1 < n_2$, leads to similar results as shown in \fg\ref{fig:colour-mass-diagram} with $n_{\rm lim} = 2.5$.
+We checked that using a different criterion on $n$ only, such as using a different $n_{\rm lim}$ or two limits, i.e. having $n\leq n_1$ and $n\geq n_2$ with $n_1 < n_2$, leads to similar results as shown in \fg\ref{fig:colour-mass-diagram} with $n_{\rm lim} = 2.5$.
 The suggested selection of \eq(\ref{eq:colour-n-separation}), or a similar method adapting the presented process to the available data, therefore allows the different behaviours of early and late galaxies to be highlighted more significantly.

 \end{appendix}